HID headlight ballasts control the high-voltage current used by high-intensity discharge (HID) bulbs.View Full Product Listing

 Our Response: To help restore proper lighting function to HID light systems, we created OE-Exact Match HID Headlight Ballasts.
 That means they are direct-replacement parts that match the fit, form, and function of the originals.
 Plus, as DOT-certified parts, our HID Headlight Ballasts comply with Federal Motor Vehicle Safety Standards.
-Demonstrating our committment to this category, we recently released 24 new SKUs in our October '15 New Parts Spotlight.

 by Ryan Kooiman

 Remember when a customer could stop by a shop and a technician could “quick a minute” install a new headlight?
 Those days are distant memories for many technicians.
 With new body designs and technologies such as High Intensity Discharge (HID) lighting, a “simple burned out bulb” may now require significant diagnosis and removal of the front bumper cover to gain access—all of which could lead to a hefty repair bill.

 I recently heard a story that underscores why you shouldn’t underestimate the complexity of HID bulbs.
 Here’s the short of it: a salesperson from a used car department brought a newly purchased Ford Flex with a burned out headlight to one of the dealer technicians.
 The salesperson thought the vehicle needed a quick bulb replacement.
 Instead, it required a complete replacement of the headlight assembly (it was cracked and waterlogged), a new HID ballast, and a new HID bulb!